 Skip advert

 Advertisement

-With a focus on efficiency rather than outright performance, the Yaris Cross doesn’t offer too much in the way of sprinting ability.
+With a focus on efficiency rather than outright performance, the Toyota Yaris Cross doesn’t offer too much in the way of sprinting ability.
 Acceleration times are average at best, and the combination of a 1.5-litre three-cylinder petrol engine, a small electric motor, and a CVT automatic transmission won’t excite keen drivers in the same way a manual Ford Puma would.
-If you push on a bit, the little three-cylinder in the Yaris Cross provides a typical three-cylinder thrum, which some might think sounds a little more interesting than a droning four-cylinder.
+If you push on a bit, the petrol engine in the Yaris Cross provides a typical three-cylinder thrum, which some might think sounds a little more interesting than a droning four-cylinder.

 Advertisement - Article continues below

-Toyota has identified that Yaris Cross buyers will most probably live in more built-up, urban areas, so it’s important that the compact SUV is comfortable and easy to pilot around town.
+Toyota has identified that Yaris Cross buyers will most probably live in more built-up, urban areas, so it’s important that the small SUV is comfortable and easy to pilot around town.
 Has it succeeded?
 For the most part, yes.
 The Yaris Cross can run on smooth electric power up to 30mph – provided you’re very gentle with the accelerator.
 When the petrol engine has to kick in, the switchover is barely noticeable as it kicks in to assist in increasing the pace.
 It’s a good set-up for driving in stop-start traffic for those after an automatic, feeling much less jerky than an auto Citroen C3 Aircross, Peugeot 2008, and Vauxhall Mokka.
 During our long-term testing of a Yaris Cross, we found the hybrid system did a great job of utilising battery power as much as possible in stop/start traffic.

+Skip advert